celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 This is a two step process.
 First, you create a "proof of possession" that shows that the holder of the beneficiary key also holds the vote signer key.
 Then, you will use that when the benficiary signs a transaction authorizing the vote signer key.
 This proves to the Celo network that a single entity holds both keys.

+A vote signer can either be another Ledger device or a cloud Hardware Security Module (HSM).
+Explore [this guide](cloud-hsm.md) to learn more about cloud HSM setup and celocli integration.

 {% hint style="info" %}
 Connect your **Vote Signer Ledger** now, unlock it, and open the Celo application.
 {% endhint %}